Allison J. Frasier

-On my bookshelf: One Hundred Years of Solitude by Gabriel Garcia Marquez.
+On my bookshelf is One Hundred Years of Solitude by Gabriel Garcia Marquez.

-Seven words that describe me: Nurturing, listener, disciplined, organized, active, compassionate, reliable.
+Seven words that describe me are Nurturing, listener, disciplined, organized, active, compassionate, reliable.

-One thing most people don’t know about me: I’m a science geek.
+One thing most people don’t know about me is I’m a science geek.
 For years after college I worked as a research assistant studying heart development in frogs and chicks.

 When I’m not working, these days you can probably find me at a Little League game or other kids sporting event cheering on one of my three children in their activity of the moment.